Updated: Jan 17

-I am going to share my itinerary and trip details for what ended up being the trip of a lifetime.
+I share my itinerary and trip details for those who would use them because I am a neurotic planner.
+I love the planning process, and sometimes it's too much work for just one trip!
+Our Grand Canyon experience ended up being the trip of a lifetime.
 We saw many things in a short time frame and for us it was perfect.
 I’m sharing my experience so that many other families can take advantage of the information that I learned along the way and during the planning process.
 Because I literally planned for two years.
 And the entire trip played out exactly as planned.
 Our Great Southwest trip was surely the biggest trip I'd ever put together, but I worked up to that.
 It wasn't our first adventure.

 Where do you REALLY want to go?
 What does your family enjoy?
 Start close and small and work your way up to the bigger trips.

-Some of this a credit to the grace of God absolutely, but I can't discredit the real effort I made to avoid problems and think of every solution ahead of time.
+I give complete credit to the grace of God absolutely, but I can't discount the real effort I made to avoid problems and think of every solution ahead of time.

 As the children grow, the adventures grow.
 I remember wondering if there would ever be a day I did not have to lug strollers and diaper bags everywhere I went.
 And now I couldn’t even tell you the last time I carried a bag.
 All four of my children now tower over me.
 My sons are especially tall.
 And because I laid the groundwork early and set the expectations for enjoying our time out we really truly do enjoy our time out.
 Start simple and cheap, pack the picnic lunches, make the peanut butter and jellies, grab the snacks from home and don't feel the need to buy everything along the way.
 Hopefully you will be adventuring for years and if you buy everything now the pattern will create expectations.
 But to whatever degree you are able, even if it's outside into the yard or walking around the block, begin to get them out and then set your eyes on local options.
 Parks?
 Preserves?
 What do you like to do?
 What is your real goal for traveling?
 Let's work our way up to it!
 Please feel free to use as much or as little as possible of my experiences to connect to the world around and within.